-A New York Country Bar Turned Into My Favorite Bar in The City and Here’s Why
+A New York Country Bar Turned Into My Favorite Bar in The City

-When I moved to New York City back in 2014, the first thing I had shipped to me from the few boxes I had stored away at my sisters was my cowboy boots.
+When I moved to New York City back in 2014, the first thing I had shipped to me from the few boxes stored away at my sisters were my cowboy boots.
 In the last fives years, I’ve worn out and had the soles replaced on them twice, clinging to them like a baby blanket.
 It was all I could do to make this hectic city feel like mine.
 That was until I found my home away from home at The Waylon Bar in Hell’s Kitchen.

-This isn’t shameless promotion or a way to suck up to my bosses (I swear); it’s just straight up, hands down my favorite bar in the city.
+When I was putting together my list of favorite midtown bars, The Waylon went right to the top.
+And even though it feels a tiny bit strange to write a blog post about a bar I work at, it really does deserve it’s own spotlight.
+It’s not shameless promotion or a way to suck up to my bosses (I swear); it’s just hands down my favorite bar in the city.
 And it was my favorite bar before I ever started working there.

 This New York country bar is the real deal.

 Before I offend any of their fans, I want to say that I DO LIKE Carrie Underwood.
 And there are those couple catchy Florida Georgia Line songs that you might find me singing along to.
 But I have to ask…where are Loretta Lynn and Merle Haggard fitting into what I deem to be the greatest music in the world?
 You may not find them on mainstream radio much anymore, but you absolutely will at the Waylon.
+And that’s just one of the reasons you’ll love the bar as much as I do.

 All of the Country Music in this bar.

 Country music is at the forefront of what this bar is about and it shows up everywhere you look.
-The walls are cluttered with memorabilia of old outlaw legends like Merle Haggard, Willie Nelson, and (obviously) Waylon Jennings – just to name a few.
+The walls are cluttered with memorabilia of old legends like Merle Haggard, Willie Nelson, and (obviously) Waylon Jennings — just to name a few.
 It’s designed to look like an old Texas saloon and no detail goes unnoticed.
 Everything from the custom vintage ceiling fans to the old railroad track being used as a foot rest at the bar brings the country right to the center of the city.

-My forever favorite part of the bar is the Jukebox that just plays country music.
+My forever favorite part of the bar is the jukebox that just plays country music.
 It was probably the one thing that kept me tethered to the bar before I actually started working there.
 I still can’t help but throw in a few bucks when I’m drinking to provide the bar’s soundtrack for awhile.
 There’s classics in there like Loretta Lynn and Johnny Cash, and new artists like Miranda Lambert and Zac Brown Band.
+If you ever walk into a country music bar and there is anything other than country music on the jukebox, walk right out.

 The best backyard in Hell’s Kitchen.